 Our Artificial Intelligence (AI) subscriptions enable law firms to test the water with a minimal investment, building a solid business case to justify more substantial projects.
-One of our popular AI subscriptions, is the Robotics Process Automation (RPA) subscription, which can usually be implemented in weeks, providing demonstrable returns and building confidence in the technology.
+One of our most popular products is the Robotics Process Automation (RPA) subscription, which can usually be implemented in weeks, providing clear returns and building confidence in the technology.
 Speak with one of our experts today to learn how other law firms are embracing this technology to get ahead of the market or find out about our specialist events for Legal Managing Partners.

 When a law firm is acquired, the data in the case management system is taken “as is”.
 It can often be difficult to upsell and cross-sell services to the acquired customer base if the customer contact data is inaccurate.
 Advanced features of your case management tool rely on accurate data and often can’t be used until the data is cleansed.

 Working with a major law firm, we developed an AI Robot to correct the customer contacts from several firms acquired over recent years.
 The Robot corrects every record,from every firm, every day.
 Their head of strategy estimated that it would have cost the firm just under £4 million to cleanse the data once using human workers and it would have taken more than a year.
 We designed, built and implemented the solution using our Robotics subscription service for less than £50,000.
 Our Robot doesn’t stop there, it continues to validate every customer record, every day ensuring any errors made by its human colleagues is corrected before they come into work the next morning.

 Digitise new case matters to increase Revenue per Lawyer